-geological diversified climatological and А topographic set-up is found in India that gives divergent groundwater situations in different parts of the country.
-The formation of rock from Archaean to Recent control the occurrence and movement of groundwater vary in composition and structure.
-In the same way, not too insignificant are the variations of landforms, from the rugged mountainous terrains of the Himalayas, Eastern and Western Ghats to the flat alluvial plains of the river valleys and coastal tracts, and the aeolian deserts of Rajasthan.
+The formation of rock from ancient to recent, control the occurrence and movement of groundwater.
+In the same way, are the variations of landforms, from the rugged mountainous terrains of the Himalayas, Eastern and Western Ghats to the flat alluvial plains of the river valleys and coastal tracts, and the deserts of Rajasthan.
 The water runoff and groundwater recharge are controlled by the topography and rainfall (Mall, Bhatle and Pandey, 2007).